taiki-shibukawa/Voice-Drum/README.md

 # Voice Drum
-You can recorde your viuce.
+You can recorde your voice.